 FDA advisory panel to review Johnson & Johnson COVID-19 vaccine with thumbs up expected

-Feb 26 (Reuters) - A panel of expert advisers to the U.S. Food and Drug Administration is expected to recommend authorization of a one-dose COVID-19 vaccine from Johnson & Johnson JNJ.N on Friday, setting the stage for the unleashing of millions more doses across the country next week.
+Feb 26 (Reuters) - A panel of expert advisers to the U.S. Food and Drug Administration began a meeting to discuss Johnson & Johnson's JNJ.N one-dose COVID-19 vaccine on Friday, setting the stage for a possible emergency use authorization as early as this week.

 After it receives the recommendation, the FDA is likely to authorize the vaccine for emergency use within a day or so, making it the third available in the United States, and the only one that requires just one shot.

-The panel, consisting of doctors, infectious disease experts and medical researchers, will convene at 9:00am ET (1400 GMT) and vote in favor or against the vaccine's use several hours later at the end of the meeting.
+The panel, consisting of doctors, infectious disease experts and medical researchers, began the meeting at 9:00 a.m.
+ET (1400 GMT), and will vote in favor or against the vaccine's use several hours later at the end of the meeting.

 The panel will consider whether the benefits of the vaccine outweigh its risk for use in people aged 18 and older.